-The moment of a non-rotationresistant rope increases proportionally to the load applied.
+The moment of a nonrotation- resistant rope increases proportionally to the load applied.

-These simple examples show that the moment of a steel wire rope is proportionally dependent on rope diameter and the load applied to it.
+These simple examples show that the moment of a steel wire rope is proportionally dependent or rope diameter and the IS load applied to it.

 The moment is proportional to the product load • diameter.